CanadianBleach/bleach/README.md

 # bleach
- A site to document everything I work on.
+ A site to document all of my work.
+Visit my [blog](https://connorb.myportfolio.com).